dotnet/diagnostics/documentation/single-file-tools.md

 ## Requirements to Run the Tools

-- The tools distributed in a single file format are framework dependent applications.
-As such, they require a 3.1+ .NET Core runtime to be available.
+- The tools distributed in a single file format are *_framework dependent_* applications.
+They require a 3.1 or newer .NET Core runtime to be available.
 This means one of the following:
   - Installing the runtime globally in a well-known location using one of the different installer technologies documented in the [official .NET download page](https://dotnet.microsoft.com/download).
-  - Downloading the binary archives from the [official .NET download page](https://dotnet.microsoft.com/download) and extracting them to a directory.
-Afterwards, please set `DOTNET_ROOT` to the path of the extraction.
+  - Downloading the binary archives from the [official .NET download page](https://dotnet.microsoft.com/download), extracting them to a directory, and setting the `DOTNET_ROOT` environment variable to the path of extraction.
   - Using the [dotnet-install scripts](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-install-script) and setting `DOTNET_ROOT` to the installation directory.
 This mechanism is not recommended for development or production environments, but it's ideal for environments like CI machines.
   - The workload is being run in a container with the runtime available.
 This could be either because the workload is running on one of the [official .NET runtime containers](https://hub.docker.com/_/microsoft-dotnet-runtime) or on a custom-built image that installs it at build time.
 - These tools are bundles that will inflate on the target machine and will extract files to disk as necessary.
 The extraction folder is by default within the `TEMP` directory.
 In case `TEMP` is not available in the target environment or there's a desire to control such directory for reasons such as clean up, set `DOTNET_BUNDLE_EXTRACT_BASE_DIR` to a path that can be used in lieu of `TEMP`.